Because it fizzled out fast, the small war in Ibarapa seemed a trifle. Not at all.

 By Segun Elijah

-Adeagbo got off a motorcycle, and bustled down to a small shed standing by the roadside within earshot of the town’s only roundabout.
-The sun was gleaming down on the tarmac that Sunday afternoon, making it necessary for him to dash for the shade.
+Adeagbo got off a motorcycle, and bustled down to a small shed standing by the roadside within earshot of the farming town’s only roundabout.
+The sun was gleaming down on the tarmac that Sunday afternoon.
+Not many would like to head for farm in such heat—supposing there was even a farm to go.
+The man then dashed for the shade.
 He garbled to himself as he took a seat adjacent to a bench where two other fairly old men, and two young ones, sat.

 “We’ve made our decision.
-We don’t want Fulanis and Bororos in Igangan,” he blurted out.
+We don’t want Fulanis and Bororos in Igangan,” he said.
 “I’ve been around here long enough even their forefathers don’t have the courage to face me.”

 He started rifling through a plastic bag heaving with sheets of paper and a bunch of celluloid materials.

-“You’re in luck,” a man sitting beside me under the shed said.
+“You’re in luck,” one of the men under the shed said.
+They called him for the interview.
 “That’s the man that will give you all you need.”

 The man he referred to was Taiwo Adeagbo, the secretary to the Farmers Union in Ibarapaland.
 He’s better known as Akowe Agbe.